poppinss/string/README.md

 string.pluralize('boxes', 0) // boxes
 ```

-The `addPluralRule`, `addSingularRule`, `addIrregularRule`, and `addUncountableRule` methods exposed by the pluralize package can be called as follows.
+The `addPluralRule`, `addSingularRule`, `addIrregularRule`, and `addUncountableRule` methods exposed by the pluralize package can be used as follows.

 ```ts
 string.pluralize.addUncountableRule('paper')